 Approximately 300 vessels currently operate under AI predictive maintenance programmes.
 The global commercial fleet numbers around 60,000 vessels.
 The adoption rate is below 0.5%.
 This is not because shipowners are unaware of the technology or unconvinced by the results.
 It is because the economics do not work for most of the fleet.

 For older vessels — those 10–15 years or above — the sensor deficit is structural.
 Modern newbuilds arrive with monitoring points built into the machinery as standard.
-A vessel built before roughly 2015 has very few of those monitoring points — often only basic alarms and a few pressure/temperature gauges feeding the engine control room.
-Installing full monitoring infrastructure means routing cable through machinery spaces, commissioning new instrumentation, integrating with existing alarm systems, and retraining crew.
+A vessel built in 2008 has none of those monitoring points.
+Installing them means routing cable through machinery spaces, commissioning new instrumentation, integrating with existing alarm systems, and retraining crew.
 The capital cost alone can exceed $100,000 per vessel for a full engine monitoring suite.

 AI models also need time.
 A machine learning system trained on exhaust valve behaviour patterns from one class of engine will not perform well on a different class.
 Each deployed vessel contributes to model improvement, but a newly connected vessel typically requires 3–6 months of baseline data collection before the system can reliably distinguish degradation from normal operating variation.
 For operators rotating vessels between trades, that baseline is constantly disrupted.